w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

   Disputes are initiated by any validator who finds their opinion on the validity of a parablock in opposition to another issued statement.
 The initiation begins off-chain by only nodes perceiving that a parablock is bad.
 The validator can be one of the para-validators (i.e. one of the backers) or one of the approval checkers.
-Note that, if the dispute occurs during the backing phase, the initiator must make the data available while if the dispute occurs during the approval process the data is already available.
+Note that if the dispute occurs during the backing phase, the initiator must make the data available while if the dispute occurs during the approval process the data is already available.
 - [Dispute participation](https://paritytech.github.io/polkadot/book/protocol-disputes.html#dispute-participation):
   Once becoming aware of the dispute, all validators must participate.
 - [Dispute conclusion](https://paritytech.github.io/polkadot/book/protocol-disputes.html#dispute-conclusion):
-  Disputes conclude after 2/3 supermajority is reached on either side.
+  Disputes conclude after a 2/3 supermajority is reached on either side.
 Disputes may also conclude after a timeout.
 This will only happen if the majority of validators are unable to vote for some reason.

-The on-chain component of the dispute can be initiated by providing any two conflicting votes and it also waits for 2/3 supermajority on either side.
-The component also tracks which parablocks have already been disputed so that the same parablock can be disputed only once on any particular branch of the relay chain.
+The on-chain component of the dispute can be initiated by providing any two conflicting votes and it also waits for a 2/3 supermajority on either side.
+The component also tracks which parablocks have already been disputed so that the same parablock can be disputed only once on any branch of the relay chain.
 Inclusion is halted for the parachain until the dispute resolves.

 :::info

-For detailed information about disputes see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-disputes.html).
+For detailed information about disputes, see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-disputes.html).
-In the Guide there are also more details about [disputes' flows](https://paritytech.github.io/polkadot/book/disputes-flow.html).
+In the Guide, there are also more details about [disputes' flows](https://paritytech.github.io/polkadot/book/disputes-flow.html).

 :::